sde-coursepack/sde-coursepack.github.io/modules/construction/_posts/2022-02-10-Example-Gradle-With-Poi.md

 `implementation group: 'org.apache.poi', name: 'poi-ooxml', version: '5.2.2'`

 ...and then simply paste that into our build.gradle file inside of the `dependencies` closure.
-Thus, our dependencies will
+Thus, our dependencies will look
 like:

 ```groovy